Bit-ByteBandit/OSCP-Transfer/README.md

-This repository provides a streamlined solution for file transfers during the OSCP exam using various protocols, including FTP, PUT, and SMB.
+This repository provides a streamlined solution for file transfers during the OSCP exam using various protocols, including FTP, PUT, GET and SMB.